iterative/cml.dev/content/docs/ref/comment.md

   [Git revision](https://git-scm.com/docs/gitrevisions) linked to this comment [default: `HEAD`].
 - `--pr`: Post to an existing PR/MR associated with the specified commit.
-- `--rm-watermark`: Don't inject a watermark into the comment.
-Will break some CML functionality (such as `--update`) which needs to distinguish CML reports from other comments.

 ## FAQs and Known Issues